yabellini/SitioAcademico/content/blog/2022-12-31-year-in-review/index.md

 * We organized a [Book Club](/blog/2022_metadocencia_club_lectura_t3/) of [Teaching Tech Together](https://teachtogether.tech/), and I started to work on the [second edition of the book](https://github.com/yabellini/t3es2ed).
 I did not achieve as much progress as I wanted, but I have a [nice list of issues and new bibliography](https://github.com/gvwilson/teachtogether.tech/issues), the draft of a new chapter and several modifications to three chapters.

-### Mayo-June - autumn, the best time of the year in La Pampa
+### May-June - autumn, the best time of the year in La Pampa

 * I started to look for alternative jobs, and as always, teaching was where I focused part of my time.
 I also applied for the position of Community Manager at rOpenSci, where I [started working in mid-June](https://ropensci.org/blog/2022/06/21/introducing-yanina/).